Abramelin (band): Renamed

-After this Abramelin were dormant as a live band for a few years.
-Their second album Deadspeak was gradually recorded, originally with drums by Sanders although his tracks were later re-recorded using a drum machine.
-It was released in 2000 on Shock, which featured only Dower on vocals and Aldridge performing all the music.
-With the live line-up of Aldridge, Dower, Rizzo, Grant Karajic on bass guitar and Matt Wilcock on guitar; Abramelin supported Cradle of Filth and again played at Metal for the Brain.
-Following this however, the group effectively disbanded.
+After this, Abramelin did not perform live for a few years.
+Their second album, Deadspeak, was originally recorded with drums by Sanders, although his tracks were later re-recorded using a drum machine.
+It was released in 2000 on Shock, featuring only Dower on vocals and Aldridge performing all the music.
+With the live line-up of Aldridge, Dower, Rizzo, Grant Karajic on bass guitar and Matt Wilcock on guitar, Abramelin supported Cradle of Filth and again played at Metal for the Brain.
+Following this, the group effectively disbanded.
 Further recording was rumoured but no new material emerged.
-Wilcock moved to Steel Affliction and The Berzerker, and then was with UK black/death metal band, Akercocke.
+Wilcock moved to Steel Affliction and The Berzerker, and then was with UK black/death metal band Akercocke.
 Rizzo again became a member of Blood Duster.

-On 21 October 2013 Abramelin issued a 3× CD, compilation album, Transgressing the Afterlife – The Complete Recordings 1988–2002.
+On 21 October 2013, Abramelin issued a 3× CD compilation album, Transgressing the Afterlife – The Complete Recordings 1988–2002.
 Kev Rowland of Metal Music Archives described its "total length is nearly four hours long!
 It is clearly a labour of love, and one thing that really impressed me is the quality of the sound throughout.
 Normally when faced with complete sets like this, much of it is of interest just for the historical context as opposed to playing this for pleasure (step forward Autopsy for example).
 But, even the rehearsal tracks sound as if they were recorded with a view for possible release as the sound is good and clear."

-In 2016, reformed with the line-up of Dower, Aldridge, Wilcock, Mollica and Psycroptic drummer Dave Haley for some live dates.
+In 2016, Abramelin reformed with Dower, Aldridge, Wilcock, Mollica and Psycroptic drummer Dave Haley for some live dates.
 The band's third album, Never Enough Snuff, was released on May 15, 2020.

-In July 2024, the band revealed the album art and track listing for their upcoming fourth album, Sins of the Father, and also revealed guitarist Tim Aldridge had departed the band.
+In July 2024, the band revealed the album art and track listing for their upcoming fourth album, Sins of the Father, and revealed guitarist Tim Aldridge had left the band.
 A month later, the band released the first single from the album, "Conflagration of the Dreamers", and revealed the album would be out on 4 October.